Optimal Intervention in Economic Networks using Influence Maximization Methods

 Further, the ability to approximate will depend on the failure costs $\beta$ in the network, which could be arbitrarily large in the general case, suggesting that approximation is also difficult in general under fixed thresholds.

 This compares to what is typically done in financial models in practice.
 Firms are typically treated in isolation, i.e., not part of a network model.
 In this case, firm defaults are treated as independent or perhaps correlated through a simple copula.
 Such distributions of credit risk, such as produced by a Gaussian copula, fail to capture clustering of defaults.
 The resulting probability that a given fraction of firms default is exponentially unlikely as the number of firms grows, and so this computational problem does not arise in those simple models.
-Naturally, the assumption that firm defaults are independent is flawed, and so the complexity problems that we describe in calculating expected values may apply in realistic settings.
+Naturally, the assumption that firm defaults are independent is flawed, and so the complexity problems that we describe in calculating expected values apply in realistic settings.